LouisAmphibian/MoneyWays/README.md

 This app was proudly built by a passionate team of developers:
 - *Ayanda*

-Together, we aimed to build a tool that empowers individuals to make better financial decisions with confidence.
+I aimed to build a tool that empowers individuals to make better financial decisions with confidence.

 ---